arc12/PCA9685/README.md

 A library to drive the PCA9685 16 channel PWM chip for use with LED outputs.
-Contains executable code to test the functions.
+Contains executable code to test the functions (in Unit_Tests).
 Designed to be used with arduino/ATMega328.
 Depends on I2CUtils library, which is in a different repository.
-Created using Atmel Studio v6.
+Created using Atmel Studio v6 but should be usable in the arduino IDE and Unit_Tests should be easy to convert into an arduino IDE sketch.
+I will eventually test these "shoulds", and create example sketches as per normal arduino practice.

+Consider this beta grade; it seems to work and proved my SMD soldering onto a breakout was OK.
+I will be using it for a scratch-build multi-channel christmas lights controller at some point.